danthegoodman1/icedb/README.md

 You can optionally provide a custom merge query to achieve functionality such as aggregate-on-merge or replace-on-merge as found in the variety of ClickHouse engine tables such as the AggregatingMergeTree and ReplacingMergeTree.

-This can also be used along side double-writing (to different partition prefixes) to create materialized views!
+This can also be used alongside double-writing (to different partition prefixes) to create materialized views!

 **WARNING: If you do not retain your merged files, bugs in merges can permanently corrupt data.
 Only customize merges if you know exactly what you are doing!**

 This is achieved through the `custom_merge_query` function.
 You should not provide any parameters to this query.
+All queries use DuckDB.

 The default query is: